-For information about computer-related events held by the Library please see our Technology Classes page
+For information about computer-related events held by the Library please see our Online Events and Classes page.

 Online courses and resources.